 Very few Sitka alders established during the first two decades after the retreating Muir Glacier exposed my youngest study site (Site 1) at Glacier Bay.
 Older sites in Muir Inlet had abundant alder plants by the time the surface was 20 years old, and it seems likely that the difference was caused by a shortage of alder seeds arriving at the young site.
-But there are a few alders at Site 1, and what they have done (or not done) in the last three decades suggests a more nuanced explanation.
+Today there are a few alders at Site 1, and what they have done (or not done) in the last three decades suggests a more nuanced explanation.

 by Chris Fastie • • 0 Comments